SachkoMaxim/maze-project/README.md

   * #### *Goal*:

-    You need to reach to the end point - to the castle.
+    You need to reach to the end point - to the temple.

   * #### *If reached the end*:

     After reaching the end, click the **`Cool!`** button.
-Then switch the difficulty, if you want, and click 'Start' button.
+Then switch the difficulty, if you want, and click **`Start`** button.
 The maze will redraw and you begin a new game.
 You can play until you became bored.

 ### Help
 <hr>